neat/mutation/add-conn

 ): string

-Build a legacy directional innovation key.
+Build a directional innovation key for an exact source-target edge.

 Parameters: